Starlink/cmake/Help/generator/Visual Studio 8 2005.rst

 Visual Studio 8 2005
 --------------------

-Generates Visual Studio 8 2005 project files.

-It is possible to append a space followed by the platform name to create project files for a specific target platform.
-E.g.  "Visual Studio 8 2005 Win64" will create project files for the x64 processor.
+Removed.
+This once generated Visual Studio 8 2005 project files, but the generator has been removed since CMake 3.12.
+It is still possible to build with VS 2005 tools using the :generator:`NMake Makefiles` generator.